2025 Ecuador protests: 24 September

 On the third consecutive day of the strike, President Noboa visited the highlands city of Otavalo.
 He was accompanied by UN and EU officials diplomats, but his convoy was attacked by protestors using Molotov cocktails.
 During the attack 17 soldiers were kidnapped and their whereabouts are unknown.

 25 September

 The strikes and protests continue throughout Ecuador, as the Indigenous organizations continue to oppose government plans for fuel subsidy, oil and mining projects.
 In response security forces continue enforcing curfews while government officials support those projects on international forums.

 28 September

-During violent protest in Cotacachi, Imbabura province, security forces killed Efraín Fueres, one of the Indigenous leaders.
-12 soldiers were injured during those clashes.
+On 28 September, Efraín Fuerez died during clashes in Cotacachi, Imbabura province.
+According to the human rights organisation INREDH (Regional Human Rights Advisory Foundation), Fuerez died after being struck by a firearm allegedly discharged by the armed forces, with an autopsy revealing a gunshot wound to the back that damaged his lung.
+Human Rights Watch verified videos showing that after Fuerez collapsed, soldiers in military uniform beat him and another man for several minutes before departing.
+The Attorney General's Office opened an investigation into the use of force that caused his death.

 29 September

-Strikes and protests continued, with 80 people arrested, 13 of them on charges of terrorism.
+As of 18 October, the Alliance for Human Rights in Ecuador had recorded 377 reports of human rights violations, resulting in at least 296 people injured and two deaths.
+At least 205 people were detained overall during the protests, with 13 charged with terrorism following an attack on a police station in Otavalo.
+Reporters Without Borders documented 55 attacks on journalists between 22 September and the end of the strike.
 Local and international critics called the government's use of force against the protestors excessive.

 22 October

 On October 22, 2025 it was reported that The Indigenous alliance, declared they will stop their protests, following President Daniel Noboa threat to use the army against the protestors and clear the blockades.